Glossary

 Polarized training

-Distribution where ~80% of time is zone 1–2 and ~20% is very hard (VO2max+), with little in the middle.
+Distribution where ~80% of training is easy (below the first threshold) and ~20% is genuinely hard (threshold-to-VO2max), with little in the moderate middle.
 Popularized by Seiler.

 VO2max